 Our approach to fees centres around three key principles:

 You will always know what our fees are in advance of any work starting.
-You will therefore never incur any fees without having signed to acknowledge you understand those fees and are happy for us to proceed with the work.
+You will therefore never incur any fees without having acknowledged that you understand those fees and are happy for us to proceed with the work.

 We believe it’s very important you have a chance to get to know us, understand how we work and how we may be able to help you before you part with any money.
 For this reason, Prosser Knowles will cover the cost of our first meeting and discussions with you.